bradfrost/atomic-design/chapter-5.md

 ## Make it adaptable
 Change is the only constant, as they say. **The <em>living</em> part of a living design system means that it needs to roll with the punches, adapt to feedback, be iterated upon, and evolve alongside the products it serves**.

 A misconception about design systems is that once they're established, they become an omnipotent and unchangeable source of truth.
 Thinking in such a rigid way is a surefire way to stir up a mutiny amongst the design system's users.
-If users are pigeon-holed into using patterns that don't solve their problems, they'll go rogue and the value of the design system's will diminish.
+If users are pigeon-holed into using patterns that don't solve their problems, they'll go rogue and find something that will solve their needs.

 **Creating a clear governance plan is essential for making sure your design system can adapt and thrive even as time goes by**.
 A solid governance strategy starts by answering some important questions about handling change.
 Consider the following questions:

 - What happens when an existing pattern doesn't quite work for a specific application?
 Does the pattern get modified?
-Do you recommend a different pattern?
+Do you recommend using a different pattern?
 Does a new pattern need created?
 - How are new pattern requests handled?
 - How do old patterns get retired?
 - What happens when bugs are found?